I've heard of Fair Trade coffee, chocolate, and other stuff, but music? What do you mean?

 The venue representative/presenter agrees to:

-- pay a minimum guarantee according to the current wage scales set by AFM Local 1000;
+- pay a minimum guarantee according to the current wage scales set for Fair Trade Music by AFM Local 1000;

 - pay the musicians in a timely fashion;